-The District was created by order of the TCEQ, effective January 23, 2017, confirmed pursuant to an election held within the District on May 6, 2017, and operates under Chapters 49 and 54, Texas Water Code, as amended, and the general statutes of Texas applicable to municipal utility districts.
+The District was created by order of the TCEQ, effective January 31, 2017, and confirmed pursuant to an election held within the District on May 6, 2017, and operates under Chapters 49 and 54, Texas Water Code, as amended, Article XVI, Section 59 of the Texas Constitution; the approving order of the TCEQ; and the general statutes of Texas applicable to municipal utility districts.

-The District was created to provide water, wastewater, and drainage services to the property within the District currently being developed as a single-family residential development.
-The District is also empowered to construct thereafter, all roads, including arterial and collector roads and improvements in aid thereof, and to establish park and recreational facilities.
-The District has entered into utility construction agreements with the Developer in order to facilitate the construction of water, wastewater and drainage facilities and road improvements to serve property within its boundary.
+The District was created to provide water, wastewater and drainage services to the property within the District currently being developed as a single-family development.
+The District may also develop and finance roads under Section 54.234 of the Texas Water Code and develop and finance park and recreational facilities.
+The District has entered into utility construction agreements with the Developers in order to facilitate the construction of water, wastewater and drainage facilities, road improvements, and park and recreational facilities to serve property within its boundary.

-At the time of creation, the District contained approximately 443.692 acres of land.
-Since the creation of the District, there has been one annexation of land and no exclusions of land, and the District currently contains approximately 457.05 acres.
+At the time of creation, the District contained approximately 278.21 acres of land.
+Since the creation of the District, there have been no annexations or exclusions of land.